The 3 best “hidden” places in Crete

 Note: The longest beach is Korakas, which has small pebbles and is more organized with umbrellas and beach chairs.
 However, we suggest the Polyrzidos beach, which is 1-2 kilometers to the west and has sand and tamarisks.

-We would advise you to rent a car for a few days to see other beautiful beaches of southern Rethymnon.
+We would advise you to rent a car for a few days to see other beautiful beaches in southern Rethymnon.